EastBayEv/EastBayEv/README.md

-### Hi there! 🎸:dog:
+### 🎸:dog: Hi there!

 **I am a data scientist at [Stanford University Libraries](https://library.stanford.edu)** 📚

 🧮 I mostly program in:
-- R, Python 🐍
+- R, Python
-- Bash 💲 and Git/GitHub :octocat:
+- Bash and Git

 🔭 Currently working on:
-- Scoping reviews of conflict literature 💣 and health, agriculture, and war ⚕️:ear_of_rice:
+- Scoping reviews of conflict literature, and health, agriculture, and war

 🌱 I can help with:
-- Programming basics 🔰 and data wrangling, visualization, and analysis 📈
+- Programming basics and data wrangling, visualization, and analysis
-- Machine and deep learning 🤖 🧠 and natural language processing and computational text analysis 💬 :open_book:
+- Machine and deep learning and natural language processing and computational text analysis